Need car parts? Select your vehicle

 Q: Where Is the Air Bleeder Valve Typically Located?

-A: The air bleeder valve, also known as an air release valve, releases trapped air from the air conditioning (AC) system.
-It allows the system to have the correct volume of liquid to distribute cold air into the cabin.
+A: The air bleeder valve, also known as an air release valve, releases trapped air from the engine cooling system.

 Tips on How to Access the Air Bleeder Valve

 Locating the bleeder nut can get tricky due to how small it is.
-One way to spot it is by searching for the cooling system first and looking for the bleeder nut.
+The best way to find it is to look it up in a shop manual material that’s available to you.
+If you want to “wing it,” search the cooling system first and look for the bleeder.
+Again, it’ll usually be at the highest point where coolant circulates.
 Some models have the valve on top of the thermostat housing, so it may be worth looking for that first.

 The CarParts.com Research Team is composed of experienced automotive and tech writers working with (ASE)-certified automobile technicians and automotive journalists to bring up-to-date, helpful information to car owners in the US.
 Guided by CarParts.com's thorough editorial process, our team strives to produce guides and resources DIYers and casual car owners can trust.